 Your GP may give you a pulse oximeter and ask you to record your heart rate and oxygen levels at home.
 Find out more about pulse oximeters and instructions on their use.

-Local volunteers are on hand to help if you are self-isolating and need support with shopping and prescriptions.
+Local volunteers are on hand to help you if you are self-isolating and need support with shopping and prescriptions.
 Visit our local volunteer page for contact details.

 Your Covid Recovery

 Evidence shows that a significant proportion of post COVID-19 patients are likely to have significant ongoing health problems, notably breathing difficulties, tiredness and cough, reduced muscle function, reduced ability to undertake physical activity and psychological symptoms such as PTSD and reduced mood status.